javierguerra4/javierguerra4/README.md

 ### Hi there 👋, I'm Javier
 #### I am a software developer
 I am a software developer based out of San Antonio, TX that is hungry to learn.
-I enjoy coding and seem to catch myself thinking about code 90% of the day.
+I enjoy coding and catch myself thinking about code throughout the day.
 I want to continue sharpening my skills and help those that may be starting their journey into development.

 Skills: HTML/ CSS / JS / JQUERY/ JAVA/ SPRING BOOT